syrofoam/wayland-flatpak-firefox-toturial/markdown.md

 Remove X11 as the default api so wayland is first and fallback is still X11.

 ## Libva
-Libva can be used to find out wich hw codec cpu has. add it to configurion.nixo or pacman -S va-utils.
+Can be added to your distro with:

+*nix-shell -p va-uitils*
+*pacman -S va-utils*.

 ## vainfo